gfinak/OpenCytoTutorial/README.md

 OpenCytoTutorial
 ================

-A tutorial on installing and using OpenCyto
+Tutorial slides on installing and using OpenCyto, a robust automated gating framework in R.